-While a little stress can serve as a motivator, too much of it will make your mind and body pay the price.
-Fortunately, there are also many ways to manage stress and anxiety, which make it possible to cope with them in a positive and proactive manner.
+While a little stress can even be beneficial sometimes because it can serve as a motivator, too much of it will make your mind and body pay the price.
+Fortunately, there are also many ways to manage stress and anxiety, which make it possible cope with them in a positive and proactive manner.
 Here are some tips to tame the stress and anxiety beast:

 Eating a healthy diet can help to cope with high levels of stress and anxiety.
 Nutritionists suggest eating foods high in complex carbohydrates, drinking plenty of water, and limiting your intake of caffeine, junk foods and alcohol in times of elevated stress.
 Since stress affects adrenal gland function, whose function is influenced by blood sugar levels, experts suggest eating a breakfast that includes some protein and eating some fresh fruits and vegetables throughout the day to keep blood sugar levels steady.
 In addition, since chronic stress can reduce our immune function, eating the vitamin and antioxidant-containing fresh fruits and vegetables also helps boost the immune system.

 2. Exercise/Increased Physical Activity